This company is not yet accredited. To learn more, see reviews below or submit your own.

 My son was actually locked in his room when the handle would not turn the cylinder in order to open the door.
 We had to remove the door jam to open the door.
 5 handles are currently not functioning properly.
 The main front door handle was also replaced at my cost.
 At this point, normal wear and tear was out the window.
 We have replaced four window panes that lost their gas seal, causing the window panes to fog up and mildew began to appear.
 We now have other window panes throughout the house with the same issues.
 Our basement poured walls have cracked and leak water.
 The floor in the basement is not level and has buckled in places.
 Exterior fixture were not with fixture blocks causing the siding to buckle.
 The weather stripping on the bottom of the exterior doors has ripped off.
 Electrical outlets within the home are inoperable.
 As this is a new home, I would have expected many good years here.
 On the contrary, we have been living with the chaos of repairs, heat and air loss and the stress of figuring out these repairs for my wife while I was deployed overseas with the Military.

-Miracle Homes Company Profile
+Miracle Homes Company Information

 - Company Name: